tartansandal/tartansandal.github.io/_posts/2020-01-20-github-pages-on-fedora.md

 ```

 GitHub would then automatically convert any Markdown files to appropriately
 formatted HTML.
 I could replace the `index.html` file with `index.md` file
 containing:

 ```markdown
 # Hello World
 ```

 And get the same effect.
-Very nice.
+Nice!

 Now I just needed to learn how to use Jekyll to layout a technical blog.